Christiania Township, Jackson County, Minnesota

 Christiania Township is a township in Jackson County, Minnesota, United States.
 The population was 331 at the 2000 census.
+It contains the census-designated place of Fish Lake.

 Christiania Township was organized in 1871.
 Christiana is an old name for Oslo, Norway.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.2 sqmi, of which 35.5 sqmi is land and 0.8 sqmi (2.18%) is water.